Leoooooo123/csci3150-lab9-filesystem/finding-next-cluster.md

 # Finding Next Cluster {#finding-next-cluster}

 After reading the current cluster, how can we advance to the next cluster?

-We have to check out the FAT table.
-With the current cluster number, we are guaranteed to get the next cluster in FAT, or a EOF.
+**Answer**: by checking the FAT table.
+With the current cluster number, we can get the next cluster in FAT, or a EOF.

 How can we know the terminating condition?
 There are three conditions in total.
 If we encounter these during search, that means it reaches the end.